mitchelljustin/pragmatic-lightning/index.md

 # Epilogue

-This effort was borne out of frustration in setting up Lightning payments for my own app, [MeterVPN](https://metervpn.com).
+Pragmatic Lightning was borne out of frustration in setting up Lightning payments for my own app, [MeterVPN](https://metervpn.com).
 In the process, I read through many guides and made numerous mistakes.

-This guide exists to prevent others from dealing with the same problems and frustrations in setting up Lightning, and instead to get them building Lapps.
+It exists to prevent others from dealing with the same problems and frustrations in setting up Lightning, and instead to get them building Lapps.

 Thanks for reading!